Hoang0211/Hoang0211/README.md

 ### Hi there 👋

+I am a motivated, hardworking software developer with a strong background in front-end development.
+I have 2 years of experience using Unity game engine with C#, and 1 year+ experience working with front-end technologies like ReactJS, Typescript, Redux, and SASS.
+I help companies develop web application using mordern web technologies.

+Rightnow, I am a third year student at South-Eastern University of Applied Sciences and working as a full stack developer trainee at Integrify.
+I am looking for opportunities to gain more experience as a web developer.

+- 📫 How to reach me: email[nguyenhoang21155@gmail.com]
+- 💬 Ask me about anything, I'm happy to help!
 <!--
 **Hoang0211/Hoang0211** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.